ebi-gene-expression-group/scPred-cli/README.md

 scpred_train_model.R\
     --input-object < Path to the input object of scPred or seurat class in .rds format >\ --train-idf <Path to the training data IDF file (optional)>\
+    --model < Model type used for training.
+Must be one of the models supported by Caret package >\
+    --resample-method < Resampling method used for model fit evaluation >\
+    --iter-num < umber of resampling iterations.
+Default: 5 >\
+    --allow-parallel < Should parallel processing be allowed?
+Default: TRUE >\
+    --num-cores < For parallel processing, how many cores should be used? >\
+    --tune-length < An integer denoting the amount of granularity in the tuning parameter grid >\
+    --metric < Performance metric to be used to select best model >\
+    --preprocess < A string vector that defines a pre-processing of the predictor data >\
+    --reclassify < Cell types to reclassify using a different model >\
     --output-path < Path for the output scPred object in .rds format >\
+    --get-scpred < Should scpred object be extracted from Seurat object after model training?
+Default: FALSE >\
     --train-probs-plot < Path for training probabilities plot in .png format >
 ```
 ### Obtain predictions using trained model